officelearn/azure-docs.sv-se/articles/azure-functions/functions-create-first-azure-function.md

 ## <a name="log-in-to-azure"></a>Logga in på Azure

-Logga in på Azure-portalen <http://portal.azure.com> med Azure-kontot.
+Logga in på Azure Portal på <http://portal.azure.com> med ditt Azure-konto.

 ## <a name="create-a-function-app"></a>Skapa en funktionsapp